-About anonymous reporting
+About anonymous intelligence

-How does anonymous reporting work?
+How does anonymous intelligence work?

-The Police staff member will:
+The Police Staff member will:

-The Police staff member will not ask you invasive questions.
+The Police Staff member will not:

 Any personal identifying information is kept securely at the Sexual Assault Referral Centre (SARC).